ISAITB/docs-itb-ta/source/sessionDashboard/index.rst

 .. figure:: ../screenshots/admin_session_dashboard_active.PNG
   :align: center

+Tests are presented in a paged table sorted based on their **start time** in a ascending order (i.e. the oldest sessions are presented first).
+Custom sorting can be applied by clicking the title of each column; clicking a column header for the first time will sort by it in ascending manner and clicking it again will switch to descending.
+The active sort column and type are indicated using an arrow next to the relevant column header.
+The table offers controls to go to **specific pages** as well as the **first**, **previous**, **next** and **last** ones (as applicable), while showing in the bottom right corner the total and currently displayed test counts.

 Each session is presented on a separate table row, with the following information displayed per session:

 * The **specification** and **actor** (defined as the test case's SUT).
 * The relevant **test case**.
 * The session **start time**.
 * The **organisation** and **system** this session is executed for.

-The information displayed in the table is sorted using the sessions’ **start time** in ascending manner (i.e. the oldest sessions are presented first).
-Sorting can be adapted by clicking on each column’s header to sort by it in ascending manner.
-The currently active sort column and type are displayed using an arrow icon next to the relevant column’s title.

 The set of currently displayed active sessions can be exported in CSV format by clicking the **Export CSV** button in the table header
 (see :ref:`monitor_test_sessions__export`).
 In addition, the **Terminate all** button can be used to terminate, upon confirmation, all currently active test